 Exploring new crafts, hobbies, or art forms can be an amazing tool for self-care because it facilitates quiet reflection.
 Studies have also shown that participating in these activities is great for stress-reduction and improving cognitive function.

-There are many different ways to be creative.
+There are many different ways to use creative exploration as self care.
 And so many of them can be used as a way to relax and recharge the mind.
 A word of advice though, don’t worry about being good at whatever you choose to explore.
 Just enjoy the process.
-If you find it is causing you stress learning whatever craft, art, or hobby you are trying; move on to something different.
+If you find it is causing you too much stress learning whatever craft, art, or hobby you are trying; move on to something different.
 We all can’t be good at the same things.
 Trust me, I gave drawing a good go before I said, “yeah this isn’t for me”.

 Activities for Self Care